 Operational Recovery Plan

+Incident:

 DISTRIBUTION

 DATE SENT / ISSUED:

-Tech One copySite copy
+Tech One copy Site copy

+• Site copy

+4 Access where call down an of the facility.

-1. Assess physical damage of the facility.
+1. Assess physical damage of the racility.

-Can the facility fully or partially be ope
+Can the facility fully or partially be ope ned to the public?
+Is it safe to do so?

-Are all landfill areas safe for the staff and nd the public?
+Are all landfill areas safe for the staff areas. nd the public?

-• Is there any area that need to be restric cted from public access?
+Is there any area that need to be restricted. cted from public access?

+is there any area that need to be result etaa nam paane access.

 Describe the damage occurred, calcula te time of repairs and possible cost (estimates).

 • Can the recovery be done by staff or does Council need to engage a qualify consultant to quantify the damage and develop a remediation plan?
-2 Assess what resources are needed to restrict access to the site. • What resources are needed to restrict access to the site.
-What resources are needed to isolate the area?
+2. Assess what resources are needed to restrict access to the site. • What resources are needed to isolate the area?
 Example: Extra signage, barricades, temporary fence, more personal • Are the resources in installed/ in place?
 3. Assess what type of communication is required.
-Internal or external. • Do you need to advertise partial closure of the landfill? • Do you need to further notify landfill disruptions to other staff members?
+Internal or external. • Do you need to advertise partial closure of the landfill? • Do you need to further notify landfill disruptions to other staff members? • 20 you need to farther flothy fanding disruptions to other staff members: